L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 ## Embedded Schema Inference Engine

 One of the most powerful and often underappreciated components of Real-time Hub is its **schema inference engine**, embedded within the data onboarding workflows.
 At a high level, schema inference refers to the automatic deduction of a table’s structure—columns, types, and relationships—based on a sample of incoming data.
-In the context of Microsoft Fabric, this capability is built directly into the ingestion path, paReal-Time Intelligencecularly when using tools like the Get Data Wizard or Real-time Hub-integrated workflows.
+In the context of Microsoft Fabric, this capability is built directly into the ingestion path, particulary when using tools like the Get Data Wizard or Real-time Hub-integrated workflows.

 ### How It Works